gskril/web3-starter/apps/contracts/README.md

 # Contracts

 Hardhat project for building smart contracts.
-The deploy script uses CREATE2 to easily mine a vanity address.
+The deploy script uses CREATE2 to easily mine a vanity address and automatically saves deployment data (address, ABI, constructor arguments) to the `deployments/{chainId}/` directory.

 ## Local Development